annathecrow/page-whitelists/readme.txt

 Bug fix - automatic addition of newly created pages to non-strict whitelists now works.

 == Upgrade Notice ==

+= 3.0.1 =
+Fixes a bug which blocked creation of new posts for users in strict whitelists.
+Update necessary.
+I am very sorry for the inconvenience.

 = 3.0.0 =
 Fixes possible conflicts with page creating plugins, adds new GUI options.
 Update recomended.